MoonPoet/xaprb-src/content/blog/2007/how-to-subtract-in-sql-over-samples-that-wrap.md

       select cur.num, count(prev.num) as wraps
       from samples as cur
          left outer join samples as prev on cur.num = prev.num + 1
-            and cur.bytes &lt; prev.bytes
+            and cur.bytes < prev.bytes
-      where cur.num &gt; 3
+      where cur.num > 3
       group by cur.num
-   ) as t1 on t1.num &lt;= o.num
+   ) as t1 on t1.num <= o.num
    cross join (
-      select bytes as start from samples where num &gt;= 3 order by num limit 1 ) as t2 where o.num = 6
+      select bytes as start from samples where num >= 3 order by num limit 1 ) as t2 where o.num = 6
 group by o.num